marcelovani/movie_catalog/README.md

   4 - Go inside the folder
   $ cd movie_catalog

-  5 - Run install i.e.
+  5 - Run the install script specifying the folder where you want the site to be created i.e.
   $ sh ./install.sh /Users/marcelo/Sites/movie_catalog

-  Alternatively, perform a manual Drupal installation, selecting Movie Catalog profile
+  6 - Open the site in your browser and perform a  Drupal installation, selecting Movie Catalog profile

 Using it